Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Construction and classification of crystalline topological superconductor

 Subsequently we investigate the 1D block-state decoration.
 For all 1D blocks, the total symmetry group is $\mathbb{Z}_2^f\times\mathbb{Z}_2$, and the candidate 1D block-state is Majorana chain and 1D FSPT state.
 So all 1D block-states form a group:

 Then we discuss the decorations of these two root phases separately.

-\paragraph{Majorana chain decoration}Consider Majorana chain decorations on 1D blocks labeled by $\tau_1$, which leaves 6 dangling Majorana fermions at each $\mu_1$ and 2 dangling Majorana fermions at each $\mu_2$.
-Near each 0D block $\mu_1$, six dangling Majorana fermions have the following rotational symmetry properties (all subscripts are taken with modulo 6):
+\paragraph{Majorana chain decoration}Consider Majorana chain decorations on 1D blocks labeled by $\tau_1$, which leave 6 dangling Majorana modes at each $\mu_1$ and 2 dangling Majorana modes at each $\mu_2$.
+Near each 0D block $\mu_1$, six dangling Majorana modes have the following rotational symmetry properties (all subscripts are taken with modulo 6):

 Then we consider the local fermion parity and its rotational symmetry property: